gofirst2220/AwesomeBot/README.md

  - Added support for multiple-keyword extensions
  - Fixed several bugs with extensions
  - Implemented smart timeout for extensions

+Patch #1: Fixed uptime count error

 Feel free to open an issue to report a bug or suggest a new feature!